openssl/openssl/fuzz/README.md

     $ sudo apt-get install clang

-Configure `openssl` for fuzzing.
+Configure `opentls` for fuzzing.
 For now, you'll still need to pass in the path to the `libFuzzer` library file while configuring; this is represented as `$PATH_TO_LIBFUZZER` below.
 A typical value would be `/usr/lib/llvm-6.0/lib/clang/6.0.0/lib/linux/libclang_rt.fuzzer-x86_64.a`.